AkaruDev/nuxt-3-templates/modules/page-transitions/README.md

 Find and replace all on all files (CMD+SHIFT+F):
 - Name: My Module
-- Package name: virtual-scroll
+- Package name: page-transitions
-- Description: Virtual scroll module
+- Description: My new Nuxt module
 -->

 # My Module